Fereshteh Taerpour: Career

-With over 40 years of experience as a journalist, writer, film producer, jury member, speaker, cultural event organizer and board member of Iranian film producers' associations, Taerpour was an iconic cultural figure in Iran.
-She has produced more than 25 feature films, 50 documentaries and over 20.000 minutes TV production.
+In her 40-year career, Taerpour had worked as a journalist, writer, film producer, jury member, speaker, cultural event organizer and board member of Iranian film producers' associations.
+Taerpour was considered an iconic cultural figure in Iran and has produced more than 25 feature films, 50 documentaries and over 20.000 minutes of TV production.

 As an International Film Producer, Taerpour has also worked as a co-producer or line-producer of more than 20 co-production with countries such as: US, Canada, Germany, Italy, Japan, France, Korea, England, Tunisia, Turkey etc. She has also served as a jury member at various National and International film festivals such as Frankfurt, Cairo, India, Montreal, Tehran, Isfahan, Hamadan.
 Fereshteh Taerpour was the co-founder and director of KHANEH (House of Literature & Art) since 1989.

 From 1982 to 1991 she was the director of the Writing and Editorial Center in "KANOON", the Institute for the Intellectual Development of Children and Young Adults in Iran.

 From 1982 to 1991 she was the director of the Writing and Editorial Center in "KANOON", The Institute for the intellectual development of children and young adults in Iran.
 She has also translated and written several children's books, such Adventure of Ahmad and Sara, which has been translated in many languages including Japanese.

 She is the first Iranian member she joined CIFEJ (The International Center of Films for Children and Young People) in 1994 and she was a CIFEJ Board of Director member between 2000 and 2002.
 She was also the first Iranian female filmmaker who served as the board of director chair of KHANEH CINEMA(The Iranian Alliance of Motion Guilds) 2000–2002.

 As an event organizer, she has organized many cultural events, film series, concerts and lectures in collaboration with cultural and humanitarian organizations, museums and universities in different countries with the focus of introducing the Persian-Iranian art, cinema and culture to the world and also the strong role of the Iranian Women in Cinema and Art in Iran.
 In 1998 she organized an Iranian Women Filmmakers trip in the USA.
 In 2001 in collaboration with the UN she organized the “Dialogue Among Cultures” film series from New York to California in the United States.
 She was the organizer of “Aneen” all female music band concerts in Paris and Milan in collaboration with UNESCO in 2004.
 In 2006-2007 she was the co-organizer of the "War in Iranian Cinema Film Series" in the US and UK.

 She has received more than 30 national or international film festival awards as a producer and script writer.